lensapp/lens/docs/extensions/get-started/anatomy.md

 # Extension Anatomy

-You've now learnt how to get basic extension running.
-In this topic you will learn some fundamental concepts to Lens Extension development; How does it work under the hood?
+In the [previous section](your-first-extension.md) you learned how to create your first extension.
+In this section you will learn how this extension works under the hood.

-`Hello World` extension does three things:
+The Hello World sample extension does three things:

-- Hooks on `onActivate()` and ouputs message into console.
+- Implements `onActivate()` and outputs a message to the console.
-- Hooks on `onDectivate()` and ouputs message into console.
+- Implements `onDectivate()` and outputs a message to the console.
-- Registers `ClusterPage` so that page is visible in the sidebars of cluster dashboards.
+- Registers `ClusterPage` so that the page is visible in the left-side menu of the cluster dashboard.

-Let's take a closer look at Hello World sample's source code and see how to achieve these things.
+Let's take a closer look at our Hello World sample's source code and see how these three things are achieved.

 ## Extension File Structure